NarendraPathai/junit-assertableexpectedexceptionrule/README.md

 }
 ```

-So in this way this `Rule` allows post exception assertions possible which looks neat with Java 8 syntax.
+So this way `AssertableExpectedException` allows post exception assertions possible which looks neat with Java 8 syntax.
-Plus the `AssertableExpectedException` rule provides fluent interface for creating assertions.
+Plus it rule provides fluent interface for creating assertions.